Net zero targets

 Ten key elements

-- Target year – The EU aims to reach net zero GHG emissions by 2050.
-According to the EU models, by then EU’s emissions will decrease to between 23-25 MtCO2e.
+- Target year – The EU aims to reach net zero GHG emissions by 2050 at the latest, with net negative emissions thereafter.

 - Emissions coverage – The target covers all GHG emissions and all sectors of the economy.